 was $1,599, now $911.43 at Amazon

 Save 43% on our top pick of the best lens for astrophotography at Amazon.
 This sturdy and reliable piece of kit allows you to capture splendid nightscapes with its high maximum aperture and ability to handle chromatic aberration.
 For under $1,000, we think this is a deal not to be missed.

 Why you can trust Space.com Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test and review products.

 The first thing we noticed during our Sigma 14mm f/1.8 DG HSM Art review was just how heavy it is.
 At 2.58 lbs it's on the weightier side, but with heft in the hand comes heft in terms of optical quality, too.
-The build quality is exceptional and the lens is also weather-sealed, but this isn't much of a concern for the astrophotographer because inclement weather means bad night sky imaging.
+The build quality is exceptional and the lens is also weather-sealed, but this isn't much of a concern for the astrophotographer as you aren't usually out photographing the night sky when there's bad weather.
 The fixed focal length and extra-wide field of view are also ideal for capturing expansive vistas of the landscape and night sky.

 It’s worth noting that the lens doesn’t have a filter thread due to the bulbous nature of its front element.
-This may not be a deal-breaker for astrophotography, but it’s a consideration to keep in mind if you also plan to use this lens for daytime shoots.
-For an ultra-wide lens, the performance of the Sigma 14mm f/1.8 DG HSM Art is top class.
+This may not be a deal-breaker for astrophotography, but it’s a consideration to keep in mind if you also plan to use this lens for daytime shoots as you may want something to protect the glass.
+For an ultra-wide lens, the performance of the Sigma 14mm f/1.8 DG HSM Art is top-class.